4.9 Star Rating All-American Pest Control Reviews 1193 Reviews

 or call/text us directly (615) 824-8814

-Do-it-yourself roof rat control options are most often ineffective because they are not used or placed properly, they can also be dangerous for people, pets, and children to come into contact with.
-Also, DIY rat control does nothing to solve the issue of why the rats are there in the first place, if the question of “how” is not solved a re-infestation will likely occur.
-If roof rats have infested your home or business the best solution is to contact the Nashville pest control professionals at All-American Pest Control today.
+Do-it-yourself roof rat control options, such as traps or bait, are most often ineffective because they are not used or placed properly, and they can also be dangerous for people, pets, and children to come into contact with.
+Furthermore, DIY rat control does nothing to solve the issue of why the rats are in your house in the first place.
+If that question is not resolved, a re-infestation will likely occur.

 The following prevention tips can help to reduce the chance of a roof rat infestation occurring on your property:

 • Seal cracks, crevices, and spaces found along the foundation, exterior walls, and utility entrances.
 Basically, repair any area around your home or property that can act as an entry point for these destructive pests.
+Be sure to look up high around the roof and eaves, since these are the areas where roof rats usually get inside.

-• Store food in sealed containers or in the refrigerator; don’t leave food on counters or dirty dishes in the sink.
+• Store food in sealed containers or in the refrigerator.
+Don’t leave food on counters or dirty dishes in the sink.

-• Place pet food in sealed containers whether it is being stored inside or outside of your home.
+• Place pet food in sealed containers, whether it is being stored inside or outside of your home.

 • Keep clutter to a minimum in attics, closets, and other storage areas.